 Oxfam promotes environmental sustainability throughout our work.

 Climate change matters to Oxfam because it perpetuates and deepens the very poverty and suffering that we work to overcome.
-Oxfam New Zealand promotes environmental sustainability throughout all facets of our work.
+Oxfam Aotearoa promotes environmental sustainability throughout all facets of our work.
 This includes our development programmes in the Pacific, to the four walls of our own organisation and our advocacy and campaigning.

 Our development programmes

 Despite doing the least to cause it, the communities we work with are already experiencing the most serious impacts of climate change.
 Food and water shortages are worsening, health epidemics are becoming more frequent, and livelihoods are being devastated.